pbinkley/jekyll-book/sections/04-section.md

 for cards taken from more than one library catalog.

 [^04-3]: The films are either mailed out by the machine operator every day, or they are collected and shipped daily by the project supervisor.
-This precedure depends upon the number of photographing units.
+This procedure depends upon the number of photographing units.
 If there are several crews in operation in different locations, then the films should be collected and shipped together.
 If there is only one crew, the operator, with mailing supplies, can be responsible for the marking and mailing.